erick-rivas/django-reference/routes/README.md

 ## Description

-The viewsets are the responsible to handle all the http requests corresponding to a particular model.
+The routes (viewsets) are the responsible to handle all the http requests corresponding to a particular model.

 By default, the builder generate the endpoints related to CRUD operations of a model. **In case of extension** (Eg. dedicated methods) include new routes to the viewsets